AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/overview-stock.md

       <div>
       <a href="assets/VisualizePosterDesignsintheRealWorldwithAdobeStockandPhotoshop.pdf"><strong>Visualize poster designs in the real world with Adobe Stock and Photoshop (PDF)</strong></a>
       </div>
-      <em>Showcase your designs in real-life environments to get a better sense of how they’ll look out in the world</em>
+      <em>Showcase your designs in real-life environments to get a better sense of how they look out in the world</em>
       <br>
   </td>
 </tr>